Beginners’ guide to technical analysis

 Timing is a crucial part of successful trading, and technical analysis can help you time your trades to maximise profits and minimise losses.

 Technical analysis can be used on almost any market – all you need is a price chart and access to some technical indicators.
-So, whether you want to trade stocks, indices, forex or cryptocurrencies, technical analysis can be of use.
+So, whether you want to trade stocks, indices or forex, technical analysis can be of use.

 Technical analysis vs fundamental analysis